nxt-ext/nxt/mobile/plugins/cordova.plugins.diagnostic/README.md

                 console.log("Permission granted");
                 break;
         }
-    }, onError);
+    }, function(error){
+        console.error("The following error occurred: "+error);
+    });

 ### requestCameraRollAuthorization()

 Requests camera roll authorization for the application.
 Should only be called if authorization status is NOT_REQUESTED.
 Calling it when in any other state will have no effect.
+When calling this function, the message contained in the `NSPhotoLibraryUsageDescription` .plist key is displayed to the user;
+this plugin provides a default message, but you should override this with your specific reason for requesting access - see the [iOS usage description messages](#ios-usage-description-messages) section for how to customise it.

     cordova.plugins.diagnostic.requestCameraRollAuthorization(successCallback, errorCallback);